torvir/task_cruncher/README.md

 # task_cruncher
 A feature-rich TODO-list in a single html-file.
+It will run in a browser window using "local storage" for data persistence.

 ## Getting Started

 Just copy the html-file to your local disk.
+Just one file, nothing more.
-Start a browser and open the file.
+Then start a browser and open the file.
 (Don't forget to bookmark it.
 You will yse it alot)

 ### Prerequisites